SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Providing a variety of food places across the entire city has long been an integral part of Singapore’s urban planning strategy, and they are usually open until late at night.
-Outdoors hawker centres – the open-air complexes consisting of many small food stalls – offer delicious, inexpensive Chinese-, Malay-, and Indian-Singaporean dishes: Hainanese Chicken Rice, Char Kway Teow, Nasi Lemak, Mee Siam, Rojak or Roti Prata certainly make the heart of any Singaporean beat faster.
+Particularly, outdoors hawker centres – the open-air complexes consisting of many small food stalls – offer delicious, inexpensive Chinese-, Malay-, and Indian-Singaporean dishes: Hainanese Chicken Rice, Char Kway Teow, Nasi Lemak, Mee Siam, Rojak or Roti Prata certainly make the heart of any Singaporean beat faster.
 At social gatherings food is, by far, the most important topic of conversations, with locals regularly displaying their excitement in form of a compulsive and passionate communication style.
 And one of the most common phrases in Singlish, the colloquial Singaporean English, is “Makan already?” (“Have you eaten yet?”).

 Clearly, food matters in Singapore.
 Thus it is important to acknowledge this crucial aspect of the city’s social life.
-It is therefore worth playing with the intriguing idea of introducing outdoor food places near sports complexes as well as on the edges of larger city parks (however, persuading the purists and horticulturists of the National Park Board of such park revitalisation plans would surely be a challenging task) (for more recommendations on Singapore’s parks, please read ‘City Parks’).
+It is therefore worth playing with the intriguing idea of introducing outdoor food places near sports complexes as well as on the edges of larger city parks (however, persuading the purists and horticulturists of the National Park Board of such park revitalisation plans would surely be a challenging task) (for more recommendations on Singapore’s parks, please read the chapter ‘City Parks’).